NVIDIA/TensorRT-LLM/windows/README.md

     - `th_common.exp`
     - `th_common.lib`

-The locations of the DLLs, in addition to some `torch` DLLs, must be added to the Windows `Path` in order to us the TensorRT-LLM C++ runtime.
+The locations of the DLLs, in addition to some `torch` DLLs, must be added to the Windows `Path` in order to use the TensorRT-LLM C++ runtime.
 As in [Detailed Setup](#detailed-setup), append the locations of these libraries to your `Path`.
 When complete, your `Path` should include lines similar to these:

 ```
 %USERPROFILE%\inference\TensorRT-LLM\cpp\build\tensorrt_llm\Release